Everything you need to know about our new school

-We currently have two Reception classes and two Year 1 classes with 93 pupils in total.
+We currently have two Reception classes, two Year 1 classes and two Year 2 classes.
 Our class sizes will have a maximum of 30 pupils so when we are full we will have a capacity of 420 pupils.

 Do you have a sibling admission policy?

 Yes we do.
 Our admissions policy is on our web site

 Will the school always be located at the Colne Road site?

 Yes we obtained planning permission in May 2016 for a two form entry school from Reception to Year 6.
 The maximum pupils will be 420 when full.
 We need to ensure that we develop strong relationships with our neighbours and to be considerate neighbours ourselves.
 We ask all parents and staff to sign our Travel Policy.
 Part of this is a commitment not to drive along Colne Road and Knowle Road or to park in these roads.

 We are fortunate to have lots of available space inside.
 On the ground floor we have our two Reception classrooms which have direct access to the Reception playground.
 There is also a Dining Hall, a Library for Reception pupils, a Hall and the Atrium.
 The latter ensure that we do not have to have any wet playtimes in the classroom.
 The first floor has our two Year 1 classrooms and will have the Year 2 and 3 classrooms plus a library for these year groups.
 There is also a Special Educational Needs room and suite of music practice rooms.
 The top floor will have the Year 4, 5 & 6 classrooms, a library for these year groups, a science room and art room.

 How do you manage playtimes and outdoor PE?

 We will rotate the use of the playground.
 We currently use The Green for our outdoor PE lessons and we plan to use Kneller Gardens for sports for Years 3, 4, 5 and 6.
 We hope to use Archdeacon Cambridge’s swimming pool for our swimming lessons.